 "We ran this trial in 56 hospitals across 5 countries, recruiting over 2000 patients within 24 hours of stroke onset.”

-Professor Peter Langhorne, lead investigator on the UK arm of AVERT, said:
+Professor Peter Langhorne, the lead investigator on the UK arm of AVERT, said:

 We found that early rehabilitation was safe, with low death and low complications rates in the vast majority of patients.
 This is a testament to the modern stroke unit care these patients received.”